Landgate/slip-developer-documentation/README.md

 Loot http://slipfuture.landgate.wa.gov.au/Pages/LocateDevelopers.aspx and https://github.com/Landgate/gme-code-samples

 # Nice to have
+1. See what is still required on this page
+2. See if anything can be looted from http://slipfuture.landgate.wa.gov.au/Pages/LocateDevelopers.aspx
 1. An API explorer (Explore and makes calls from your browser, self-service of a kind for one off requests without having to write code, gives power to non-devs) politicians, and any tech savvy Internet user to access t
 2. Showcase / Application Gallery
 3. Blog (inc Case Studies) (http://management.apievangelist.com/building-blocks.html)